micc83/editTable/README.md

     mytable.getJsonData();          // Get JSON from the table data mytable.reset();                // Reset the table to the initial set of data

-That's it, now give a look to [some examples](http://codeb.it/edittable/) to understand how it works.
+That's it, now give a look to [the examples](http://codeb.it/edittable/) to understand how it works.

 ## Credits and contacts